JonasDeBoeck/crypto-info-cloner/assignment/director_application_requirements.md

 Every topic should at least have 2 partitions.

 When a task is completed, it suffices to just print a `Logger` message.
-E.g. "there has been a task conflict for the task ..." or "The following task has been completed: ...".
+E.g. "There has been a task conflict for the task ..." or "The following task has been completed: ...".

 ### API & functionality constraints